Frequently Asked Questions

 For those that arrive through the school gates after 8.25am, it is unlikely they will be able to arrive at their lesson on time, and they will inevitably be late.
 It is important that students arrive on time each morning.

-Any lesson that a student is late will be indicated by an “L” on the register, alongside this there will usually be details howe many minutes late they were.
+Any lesson that a student is late will be indicated by an “L” on the register, alongside this there will usually be details how many minutes late they were.
 Parents/ carers can view this information on EduLink.

 If a student is late 3 times or more for a particular subject, then their subject teacher will set a 20-minute after school detention.
 For students who are persistently late we will have discussions with them regarding this and we will consider what appropriate support is required alongside any escalation of sanctions.
 We expect our students to be on time every time to their lessons.